forma-cloud/FormaCloud/README.md

 5. The script will ask if you wish to connect the entire organization.
 If you decline, Optima will only save for your root account.

 6. The script will prompt you whether you already have CloudWatch-CrossAccountSharingRole IAM role in your accounts.
-Respond accordingly with knowledge from [Stage 0](#stage-0-before-we-start).
+Check if you have this role in one of your memember accounts.

 Sample interaction: